-The mentality of the rich is completely different than the way the middle class think.
-Even very high income people are still tied to their jobs where the rich mentality ensures not only Financial Independence, but also Financial Safety and Stability.
+The mentality of the rich is completely different than the way the middle class thinks.
+Even very high-income people are still tied to their jobs where the rich mentality ensures not only Financial Independence but also Financial Safety and Stability.

 The Rich Mentality and Why It’s Different than Middle Class Thinking

 Recently I was having a conversation with someone.
 They were explaining the school program they were in, the job they wanted to get, and their career goals.